Nimber: Addition

 where the minimum excludant mex(S) of a set S of ordinals is defined to be the smallest ordinal that is not an element of S.

-For finite ordinals, the nim-sum is easily evaluated on a computer by taking the bitwise exclusive or (XOR, denoted by ⊕) of the corresponding numbers.
-For example, the nim-sum of 7 and 14 can be found by writing 7 as 111 and 14 as 1110; the ones place adds to 1; the twos place adds to 2, which we replace with 0; the fours place adds to 2, which we replace with 0; the eights place adds to 1.
-So the nim-sum is written in binary as 1001, or in decimal as 9.
+For finite ordinals, the nim-sum is easily evaluated on a computer by taking the bitwise exclusive or (XOR, denoted by ⊕) of the binary representations of the corresponding numbers.
+For example, the nim-sum of 7 and 14 can be found by writing 7 as 111 and 14 as 1110; the XOR of these two binary numbers is the binary number 1001, so their nim-sum is 9.

 This property of addition follows from the fact that both mex and XOR yield a winning strategy for Nim and there can be only one such strategy; or it can be shown directly by induction: Let α and β be two finite ordinals, and assume that the nim-sum of all pairs with one of them reduced is already defined.
 The only number whose XOR with α is α ⊕ β is β, and vice versa; thus α ⊕ β is excluded.